lizzyhku/TP/README.md

     python Mains.py --data PeMSBAY
 Then you can run the code following the order.

-We also appreciate the help of github of MTGNN (https://github.com/nnzhan/MTGNN).
+We also appreciate the help of MTGNN github (https://github.com/nnzhan/MTGNN).